Meillaya/grep/README.md

 # Implementation

-This repo is serves to document my progress in constructing a complete regex engine written from scratch in Go.
+This repository serves to document my progress in constructing a complete regex engine written from scratch in Go.
 This is beyond the scope of what I initiall wanted to achieve with this project, however I believe it will be an integral learning experience.

 ## Features